 - Several characters in Bleach had rather bad cases of this.
 One of them (Kon) is simply The Chew Toy, and it's Played for Laughs.
-Another (AIZEN) becomes a Magnificent Bastard Young Conqueror standards because of this.
-And another (Starrk) becomes an underling of the latter guy because anyone else simply died because of his mere presence, so powerful he was.
+Another (AIZEN) becomes a Magnificent Bastard Young Conqueror (by Shinigami standards) because of this.
+And another (Starrk) becomes an underling of the latter guy because anyone else simply died in his mere presence, so powerful he was.

 - In Code Geass, the Tyke Bomb (Rolo) is all too happy to be rescued from that state by his supposed target, whom he becomes an underling of.

 - Angel Densetsu: Kitano-kun starts off like this because of his fearsome appearance, but then someone found out his true nature, and things sort of snowballed from there.

 - In Naruto, there is a sort of theme about overcoming this sort of situation with The Power of Friendship... there's also a theme about those unable to do this becoming a Woobie, Destroyer of Worlds: